chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 1. Wish you According to the time of the day.

-1. Open websites like Google ,Youtube ,flipkart ,Stackoverflow.
+1. Open any websites like Google ,Youtube ,flipkart ,Stackoverflow.
+Just say " open youtube website".

 1. Search websites like Google ,YouTube.